Title: A Good Day

 Rodney had taken to leaving the city and sitting in a little café not far from the docks.
 John knew this because security constantly told him where McKay was, and the city was irritated by his habitual leaving.
 Being on Earth had put Atlantis off in the worst way, and everyone felt it.
 Her displeasure of being stuck on the planet of her origin was starting to impact every single person on the city, regardless of gene status.

 John wasn’t miserable, but he was uncomfortable and out of sorts.
 He figured that McKay was much the same, but they were just a week from leaving.
-That didn’t account for the whole coffee shape thing.
+That didn’t account for the whole coffee shop thing.
 The man had a year supply of the best coffee money could buy on the city.